-Following any recession, the businesses that continued to invest in marketing made successful recoveries – some, stronger than ever.
+Following any recession, the businesses that continued to invest in marketing during a recession made successful recoveries – some, stronger than ever.
 We still retain many clients who have been through the 2008 recession with us.
 We rode it out together, and today, those companies are flourishing.

 Practicing What We Preach

 It is scary to continue investing when the economy is shaky.
 At the same time, we are not willing to risk losing ground and market-share by pulling back spending.
 This is why, recession or not, we will continue to invest in our own marketing efforts and outreach.

 After having been through a similar scenario, and witnessing the devastation it can cause for some, and also the immense opportunity it can bring for others, we maintain a firm stance on how we will proceed through a recession.
 We’re going to be doing exactly what we’re suggesting you consider – continue spending on marketing channels during a recession.
 Because in a time when you can’t afford to lose any ground, you double down.